afgallo/shell-shine/README.md

 With `ShellShine`, you can:

-- Install essential terminal tools like brew, git, fzf, tree, etc.
+- Install essential terminal tools like, git, fzf, tree, etc.
-- Set up Oh My Zsh for a richer shell experience.
+- Set up zsh and Oh My Zsh for a richer shell experience.
+- Install PowerLevel10k 🌟
 - And a sprinkle of magical plugins to boost your terminal productivity!

 All with a single, sparkling script.